backube/volsync/docs/usage/rsync/index.rst

 Destination status
 ------------------

-Scribe provides status information on the state of the replication via the ``.status`` field in the ReplicationDestination object:
+VolSync provides status information on the state of the replication via the ``.status`` field in the ReplicationDestination object:

 .. code:: yaml

    ---
-   apiVersion: scribe/v1alpha1
+   apiVersion: volsync/v1alpha1
    kind: ReplicationDestination
    metadata:
      name: myDest